 Pursuant to the Separation and Distribution Agreement and other agreements with SWBI, SWBI will agree to indemnify us for certain liabilities and we will agree to indemnify SWBI for certain liabilities, as discussed further in "The Separation-Agreements with SWBI."
 Payments that we may be required to provide under indemnities to SWBI are not subject to any cap, may be significant, and could negatively affect our business, particularly under indemnities relating to our actions that could affect the tax-free nature of the Separation.
-Third parties could also seek to hold us responsible for the liabilities that SWBI has agreed to retain and, under certain circumstances, we may be subject to continuing contingent liabilities of SWBI following the Separation that arise relating to the operations of the outdoor products and accessories business during the time that it was a business segment of SWBI prior to the Separation, such as certain tax liabilities that relate to periods during which taxes of the outdoor products and accessories business and SWBI; liabilities retained by SWBI that relate to contracts or other obligations entered into jointly by the outdoor products and accessories business; environmental liabilities related to sites at which both SWBI and the outdoor products and accessories business operated; and liabilities arising from third-party claims in respect of contracts in which both SWBI and the outdoor products and accessories business supply goods or provide services.
+Third parties could also seek to hold us responsible for the liabilities that SWBI has agreed to retain and, under certain circumstances, we may be subject to continuing contingent liabilities of SWBI following the Separation that arise relating to the operations of the outdoor products and accessories business during the time that it was a business segment of SWBI prior to the Separation, such as certain tax liabilities that relate to periods during which taxes of the outdoor products and accessories business and SWBI; liabilities retained by SWBI that relate to contracts or other obligations entered into jointly by the outdoor products and accessories business and SWBI's firearm business; post-employment liabilities, including unfunded liabilities, that apply to SWBI, including the outdoor products and accessories business; environmental liabilities related to sites at which both SWBI and the outdoor products and accessories business operated; and liabilities arising from third-party claims in respect of contracts in which both SWBI and the outdoor products and accessories business supply goods or provide services.